 Although a metric like visitors will not be able to give specific information about your efforts, it will be able to give you a good overview of the overall health of your website.

 You now might be asking yourself, how many visitors should my website be receiving?
 This really is all relative.
-For example, an e-commerce website would have a larger volume of visitors than a website for a service based product such as a carpenter.
-If you are just starting to track traffic on your website, we would suggest collecting three months of data before you can start analysing a trend.
-From the third month you can start getting critical with your data to try and understand how your efforts will affect your traffic.
+For example, an e-commerce website would have a larger volume of visitors than a website for a service-based product such as a carpenter.
+If you are just starting to track traffic on your website, we would suggest collecting three months of data before you can start analyzing a trend.
+From the third month, you can start getting critical with your data to try and understand how your efforts will affect your traffic.
 When it comes to returning visitors, the rule of thumb is to aim to have 25% to 50% of your visitors come back.

 Traffic sources will be able to answer the big question, where is my traffic coming from?

 There are three different types of traffic to focus on referral, direct and social.

 Referral traffic refers to the visitors that are stumbling across your website from another blog, webpage, and social media channels.
 It is important to know where your traffic is coming from as it can present a collaboration opportunity for your brand.
 For example, you realize that most of your traffic is coming from website X, you can approach them and potentially set up a partnership that is beneficial to both parties.

 Direct traffic is the traffic that is coming from people typing your brand’s name into a search engine.
 A high number of direct traffic indicates effective search engine optimization (SEO).
 The higher the increase in your direct traffic, the better your following is becoming.

 Lastly, social traffic refers to the traffic coming from social networks such as Facebook, Instagram, Twitter, LinkedIn, and others.
 The more engaging your content is the more traffic you will receive from these channels.